florisoft/User.Manuals/CLOUD APPLICATIONS/Server Management API (M212)/M212 - Server Management API - EN.md

 **Request parameters:**

-- **productCode:** A string representing the code of the product for which the sales history is being retrieved.
-- **startDate:** A string representing the start date of the sales history period in the format YYYY-MM-DD.
-- **endDate:** A string representing the end date of the sales history period in the format YYYY-MM-DD.
+- **Version:** A long integer representing the version of the VAT.
+Only VATs with a version greater than this value will be returned.

 **Response parameters:**